dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 ## Conclusion

 Although bringing type safety to JavaScript, TypeScript does it without being intrusive.
 That is, it helps us static checking variable types when we want, but don't force us to do it.
 Besides that, TypeScript is becoming more and more popular recently.
 Great frameworks, like [Angular](https://github.com/angular) in the front-end and [Nest](https://docs.nestjs.com/) in the backend, are being developed with TypeScript and IDEs are getting better on supporting this technology.
-Also, the community is investing time to create type definitions for well-stablished libraries like [jQuery](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/jquery) and [lodash](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/lodash), which enhances their usage in this type-safe version of JavaScript.
+Also, the community is investing time to create type definitions for well-established libraries like [jQuery](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/jquery) and [lodash](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/lodash), which enhances their usage in this type-safe version of JavaScript.
 Considering all these factors, the only possible conclusion is that the future of TypeScript is very promising.